-CHAPTER 3 – WHERE SERVICE ANIMALS ARE ALLOWED
+3. WHERE SERVICE ANIMALS ARE ALLOWED

-CHAPTER 4 – ASSESSING SERVICE ANIMAL STATUS
+4. ASSESSING SERVICE ANIMAL STATUS

 4-1.
 Permitted Inquiries

-University personnel must permit service animal access to an event or facility with its owner when it is readily apparent that the animal is trained to do work or perform tasks for its owner.
+University personnel must permit a service animal access to an event or facility with its owner when it is readily apparent that the animal is trained to do work or perform tasks for its owner.
 Examples include a dog guiding an individual who is blind or has low vision, pulling an individual’s wheelchair, or providing assistance with stability or balance to an individual with an observable mobility disability.

 If the need for the service animal is not apparent, University personnel may only ask the following of service animal owners:

-a.
-Whether the service animal is required because of a disability; and
+A. Whether the service animal is required because of a disability; and

-b.
-What work or task the animal has been trained to perform.
+B. What work or task the animal has been trained to perform.

 If the owner states that the animal is required because of a disability and that the animal has been trained to do work or a task for the owner, then the service animal must be admitted.
 (See Section 7 for areas where a service animal may be excluded.)
 If there is any doubt that an animal is a service animal, University personnel should admit the animal and then consult with the ADA Compliance Officer regarding future access.